 - Pickling spices (optional)

-- Water, freshly boiled or otherwise purified
+- Water, freshly boiled or otherwise purified, about 5 cups

 - Dry and liquid measuring cups and spoons